mpetrosian/LISS-Data-Management-Documentation/docs/source/implementation.rst

 1. Collect all .dta files in the specific folder (e.g. `data/002-health/`).
 2. Rename all variables according to the respective renaming file. (e.g. `specifications/002-health_renaming.csv`).
 3. Put all waves together for a panel data set.
+4. Replace values of variables (for some data sets) based on replacing file.
+5. Set types of variables (either as specified in the renaming file or infered by the values of the variable).
-4. Perform some data cleaning.
+4. Perform some further data cleaning.
 5. Save as .pickle, .dta, and/or .csv

 See `pytask documentation <https://pytask-dev.readthedocs.io/en/latest/>`_ for more information on the project builder that is used.